 Resume Tips for Nurses:

-These are quick tips to be considered when preparing a nursing resume.
+These are quick tips to consider when preparing a nursing resume.

 Specific Details/Duties and Accomplishments Regarding Your Nursing Experience: